 - A rapid change in pupil size

-To ensure a happy, comfortable environment for your bird, you must address what’s causing it to become angry and aggressive.
-In some cases, it needs more human interaction.
+To ensure a happy, comfortable environment for your conure, you must address the cause.
+In some cases, it may need more human interaction.
 Other factors include the cage being too small, intimidating cage mates, or predatory pets.

 Pineapple Green Cheek Conure Health Problems

 Pineapple green cheek conures are healthy birds, but that doesn’t mean they’ll go through life without any health conditions.
-Pineapple conures are prone to the following illnesses:
+Pineapple conures are prone to these illnesses:

 Avian chlamydiosis is a bacterial disease caused by Chlamydia psittaci.
 It’s common in caged pet birds and is spread by parrots breathing in dust containing dried saliva, mucous, feathers, and droppings from other feathers.
 It can also be passed to humans, causing psittacosis (parrot fever).
 The main signs of the disease in pineapple conures include: